MilohPadgett/SubmersibleDataLogger/README.md

 8c.
 The cable labeled SD 2 should be attached so that the socket with the arrow connects to the pin that is 1 below the top right most pin.
 ![IMG_1064](https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/5f4a0942-3adf-4ae4-acaf-fdf1271b83dc)

 8d.
-The Cable labeled MCUPWR has a 4 pin connector.
+The Cable labeled MCU PWR has a 4 pin connector.
 Attach the connector so that the socket with the arrow connects to the pin that is 7 above and 1 to the left of the bottom right most pin.
 ![IMG_1063](https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/f5287e13-8505-4a75-89d3-5d143aa2a172)